-The last step in the data flow is the extraction of photometric signal of the target.
+The last step in the data flow is the extraction of the photometric signal of the target.
 It is done using an aperture photometry method.
-The latter uses a binary mask, centred on the target photocenter to follow the pointing jitter.
+The latter uses a binary mask centred on the target photocenter to follow the pointing jitter.
 The border of the mask is properly weighted at subpixel level.
-For all targets, the pipeline provides the light curve derived using a default aperture, initially of 33 pixels in radius It has been updated to 25 pixels in radius to account for the shape of the in-flight PSF However, as the size of the aperture that optimises the signal-to-noise ratio depends in fact on a number of factors such as the target magnitude and the local crowding, three additional light curves, derived with different aperture radii, are also provided.
+For all targets, the pipeline provides the light curve derived using a default aperture of 25 pixels which takes into account the shape of the in-flight PSF However, as the size of the aperture that optimises the signal-to-noise ratio depends in fact on a number of factors such as the target magnitude and the local crowding, three additional light curves, derived with different aperture radii, are also provided.

-To that purpose, simulated CHEOPS images of the field-of-view corresponding to the sub-array are calculated (Figure 32).
-These images include not only the target but also all stars that are in the catalogue and encompassed in the sub-array.
+To define the optimal aperture, simulated CHEOPS images of the field-of-view corresponding to the sub-array are generated (Figure 32).
+These images include not only the target but also all stars that are in the CHEOPS star catalogue provided to the DRP and encompassed in the sub-array.
 They are built considering the roll angle, to follow the instantaneous motion of the platform.
 The PSF is calculated using the reference PSF, the flux being scaled according to the CHEOPS magnitude of the stars and the exposure time of the frames, using Vega as reference for the magnitude system.
 From these images, the pipeline computes the signal-to-noise ratio as a function of the aperture radius, where